ish222/CalculatingHubbleConst/README.md

-# ageOfTheUniverse
+# CalculatingHubbleConst
-Calculating the age of the universe using data obtained from the University of London Observatory.
+Calculating the Hubble constant using public data from the Hubble telescope.
 Some relevant statistical techniques used include:
 - Least squares fitting
 - Calculating and plotting residuals